Prenatal Yoga: Hilaria Baldwin Shows Us the Moves

-Many pregnant women worry about exercise and that they may overdo it.
-“Listen to your body,” she says.
+Many pregnant women worry about potentially overdoing it with exercise.
+“Listen to your body,” Hilaria says.
 “It will tell you when you need to stop.”
 And stick to pregnancy-safe moves like these yoga poses, which can help with discomfort.

 Sit with your left leg straight and right ankle crossed above your left knee (but not on your kneecap).
 Stretch and breathe.
 For a deeper stretch, bend your left knee and put your hands behind you.
 This pose helps with hip pain and preps you for delivery.

 To relieve leg cramps and restless legs, get on all fours with your hands underneath your shoulders and your knees beneath your hips.
 Walk your hands forward two to four inches.
 Press back and up into an upside-down V shape.
 Reach your armpits toward your ankles.
 Drop your neck so your head can move freely.
 Hold for five breaths.